agiliq/agiliq-jekyll/_posts/2018-07-25-gcp-contact-form.md

 ---
 layout: post
 comments: true
-title:  "Recieve emails from Contact Form using GCP"
+title:  "Contact Form for static sites using GCP"
 description: "How to get emails when a user provides their details in a contact form in our website - Best Practices"
 keywords: "Google Cloud Functions, Python, Mailgun API, Google Cloud Datastore"
 date:   2018-07-25